prezschaefer/herro/docs/songs/sessions/checking_into_the_blue_boar_inn.md

 LS bursts into wondering what the hell we are doing, waiting for us at the wagon, the anger just brewing.
-Kag rushes out to the wagon to chase someone off, a Looky Lue runs away as all Kag does is simply scoff.
+Kag rushes out to the wagon to chase someone off, a "Looky Lou" runs away as all Kag does is simply scoff.
 LS goes up to a room to rest while I bring Kag an ale, waiting at the wagon out front as Trevor gives us a hail.
-He takes us to a house to keep the wagon and horses secure, an place easy for us to access later he does assure.
+He takes us to a house to keep the wagon and horses secure, a place easy for us to access later he does assure.
 We walk back to the Inn to lay low and get a good rest, we have to stay hidden and be ready to be at our best.
 ```